vmenon04/vmenon04.github.io/_projects/kuhn-poker-rl.md

 ## Introduction

-Kuhn Poker is a simplified version of poker designed by Harold W. Kuhn as a "fascinating problem for the game theoretician."
+Kuhn Poker is a simplified version of poker designed by Harold W. Kuhn as a "fascinating problem for the game theoretician" {% cite kuhn1950simplified %}.
 It is a form of poker played between two players, with three possible hands and only a single round of betting.
 In fact, Kuhn showed that the game has a mixed-strategy Nash equilibrium, where both players can play equilibrium strategies.

 The game proceeds as follows: a single card is dealt face-down to each of the two players from a three-card deck $\{J, Q, K\}$, leaving one card undistributed and unknown to both players.